techidaily/site-article-posts/source/_posts/new-the-future-of-virtuality-top-tier-oculus-rift-reviews.md

 ![kolor-eyes](https://images.wondershare.com/filmora/resource/kolor-eyes.jpg)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/oP8grXxuy2o?si=uIRNhTYbecTcaC7J" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ### 6.[LiveViewRift](http://soft.viarum.com/liveviewrift/)

 Among the popular video players for your Oculus Rift gear is the LiveViewRift.
 For many, it is on top of their like mainly because of its superb performance and solid tracking.
 Many are impressed of the fact that they are not experience any issues with its overall performance.
 [Feel free to download the program here](http://soft.viarum.com/liveviewrift/).